Purpose | With

 you can replace

-an input field with a series of radiobuttons.
+an input field with a series of radio buttons.
 Instead of having to enter

-a certain code, the user can simply click on one of the radiobuttons.
+a certain code, the user can simply click on one of the radio buttons.
 This

 will make the operation much easier for the untrained user and save time

 for the trained user.
-Instead of a single field you can also specify up to 6 fields and values for one radiobutton.
-In this case clicking on the radiobutton means that each of these fields gets the corresponding value when you press the Enter button.
+Instead of a single field you can also specify up to 6 fields and values for one radio button.
+In this case clicking on the radio button means that each of these fields gets the corresponding value when you press the Enter button.
 Please note: In addition, there is a RadioButton syntax if you work with InputScripts and internal variables; see InputAssistant Documentation RadioButton. |

 Example |

-RadioButton (11,1) "Internet order" F[Order type] "IO" RadioButton (12,1) "Returns" F[Order type] "RE" del F[Order type] A radiobutton with text "Cash sale" will appear at row 10, column 1.
+A radio button with text "Cash sale" will appear at row 10, column 1.
 Clicking on the text or button is equivalent to entering the value "CS" in the field [Order type].
-Similarly, when the system displays the screen with a value "CS" in the field [Order type], the radiobutton "Cash sale" is activated. |
+Similarly, when the system displays the screen with a value "CS" in the field [Order type], the radio button "Cash sale" is activated. |

 Format |